-The additional costs that might arise in 2019/20 in relation to EU exit and in the transition towards the implementation of the recommendations of the Independent Review are at present unclear and are not included in the Plan set out in Section Two, or the budget in Table 1.
-They should become clearer as the form of EU exit is finalised and as BEIS consults on the Government response to the Independent Review.
+Any costs that might arise in 2019/20 in relation to EU exit and in the transition towards the implementation of the recommendations of the Independent Review - beyond those set out in Section Two and included in the Budget in Table 1 - should become clearer as the form of EU exit is finalised and in the light of the BEIS consultation on the Government response to the Independent Review.
+The means of funding additional costs if this becomes necessary, including through a contribution from the general reserves, will be agreed with BEIS.